system-logic/conducted-emissions-lab/README.md

 This file is the starting position and stays as written.

-Each stage of the work gets its own folder named by the date it was done, with its own README inside: what was done that day, what worked, what did not.
+Each stage of the work gets its own folder, named by the date it was done, with its own README describing that stage — whatever it happened to consist of.
 Raw captures and notes live in the same folder.

 ## Licence